coryjett/Rancher-to-Solo/README.md

 Under `1 s:O = cluster.local`, note the certificate between `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----`.
 Compare it to the previous root certificate that was used for Rancher deploy Istio and confirm they are the same.

-## Mark the Rancher deployed Istio CRDs as Helm managed
+## Mark the Rancher deployed Istio CRDs as Helm managed install the istio-base Helm chart

 Apply the following function per [this](https://github.com/helm/helm/issues/2730#issuecomment-2128275312) Github issue: